 Ethical Considerations in Animal Testing

-Astellas conducts animal testing based on its Policy on Animal Care and Use.
-We have established the Corporate Institutional Animal Care and Use Committee with outside members participating in the committee, to determine whether to conduct animal testing based on the 4R Principles*1.
-All of Astellas’ animal testing facilities have acquired accreditation from AAALAC international*2.
+Astellas conducts animal testing based on its Policy on Animal Care and Use*1.
+We have established the Corporate Institutional Animal Care and Use Committee with external experts participating in the committee, to determine whether to conduct animal testing based on the 4R Principles*2.
+All of Astellas’ animal testing facilities have acquired accreditation from AAALAC international*3.

 Biotechnology and Biohazard Control